-Buildings and improvements (in

-years) 5 - 30

-Machinery and equipment (in
+Buildings and improvements 5-30 years Machinery and equipment 3-10 years

-years) 3 - 10

 Patents and Trademarks - Patents and trademarks, including acquisition costs, are stated at cost, less accumulated amortization.
 Amortization is computed using the straight-line method over the estimated useful lives of the respective assets.
 Upon retirement, the cost of assets disposed and the related accumulated amortization are removed from the accounts, and any resulting gain or loss is credited or charged to operations.